travelgateX/documentation-site/content/community/integrations-changelog/integration-changelog.md

 the file will have the following structure:

 - **No header**
-- **Grouped by release**: On each release the changelog is grouped under a title 2 with the date in format iso
+- **Grouped by release**: On each release the changelog is grouped under a title 2 with the date in format iso (AAAA-MM-DD)
 - **Incremental notation**: Changes not applied yet on a release will be at the top of the file with no title, once published a date title will be written on the top.
-- **Use containers with lists**: All the entrances are tretated as a list in a release note container
+- **Use containers with lists**: All the entrances are treated as a list in a release note container
-- Remmeber that containers can be of type:
+- Remember that containers can be of type:
   - `Added` for new features.
   - `Changed` for changes in existing functionality.
   - `Deprecated` for soon-to-be removed features.